Hurricane Laura strikes Louisiana as Category 4 storm, battering Lake Charles area and bringing flood threat

+The storm, which leaped from a Category 1 hurricane on Tuesday to a high-end Category 4 on Wednesday night, packed 150 mph peak winds when it crossed the coast.
+The storm weakened and was downgraded to a Category 2 hurricane Thursday morning as it headed northward, but it still had sustained winds of more than 100 mph.

-Laura struck near high tide and is predicted to inundate coastal areas of western Louisiana to the Texas border in up to 15 to 20 feet of water, perhaps the largest storm surge in the Gulf of Mexico since Hurricane Katrina in 2005.
+Laura struck shore near high tide and is predicted to inundate coastal areas of western Louisiana to the Texas border in up to 15 to 20 feet of water, perhaps the largest storm surge in the Gulf of Mexico since Hurricane Katrina in 2005.

-The surge threat prompted a mandatory evacuation for Lake Charles, La., where much of the city of 78,000 may flood.
+The surge threat prompted a mandatory evacuation for Lake Charles, where much of the city of 78,000 may flood.
 Gov. John Bel Edwards (D) announced that he has activated the entire Louisiana National Guard to help with hurricane response.

 Laura was beginning to unleash a swath of destructive winds when it made landfall, with “catastrophic damage” expected, according to the National Hurricane Center, along with widespread power outages.
 Hurricane-force winds could extend well inland over western Louisiana and East Texas on Thursday morning.